bookofproofs/bookofproofs.github.io/_sources/history/20th-century/speiser.md

 **Ambros Speiser** was a Swiss engineer and mathematician who led the development of the first Swiss computer.

 ### Mathematical Profile (Excerpt):
-* Ambros was the eldest of his parents' three children.
-* The family were living in Surbiton in Surrey, England and Ambros was brought up there, attending elementary school in Surbiton.
-* In 1931, when Ambros was eight years old, the family moved to Baden in the canton of Aargau in Switzerland.
 * Speiser entered the Eidgenössische Technische Hochschule Zürich (ETH) in 1944 where he studied electrical engineering.
 * Speiser completed his electrical engineering degree at ETH in 1948, specialising in low-voltage technology.
 * He then became one of two assistants to Stiefel at the new Institute for Applied Mathematics which was founded in the year Speiser graduated.
 * Stiefel decided that the Institute for Applied Mathematics at ETH should build its own electronic computer, so he sent Heinz Rutishauser and Ambros Speiser on a fact finding visit to the United States in January 1949.
 * Rutishauser and Speiser spent most of 1949 at Harvard with Howard Aiken and at Princeton with John von Neumann.
 * Returning to the ETH in December 1949, Speiser discovered that plans had changed since Stiefel had managed to persuade the ETH to rent the use of Konrad Zuse's Z4.
-* In the same year Speiser married the pianist Margrit Schenk; they had four children.
 * Since becoming Stiefel's assistant, Speiser had been working on his doctorate under Stiefel's supervision.
 * There followed a series of four papers by Stiefel, Rutishauser and Speiser, Programmgesteuerte digitale Rechengeräte (elektronische Rechenmaschinen) Ⓣ(Program-controlled digital computing devices (electronic calculators))  appearing in 1950 and 1951.
 * In 1952 Speiser habilitated at ERH and was appointed as a privatdozent.